 As one of the most popular primetime sitcoms ever, “Friends” has made a huge impact on pop culture.
-To join in on the 25-year celebration, we decided to look back on the iconic series and its impressive roster of guest stars.
+In celebration of the beloved show, we decided to look back on the iconic series and its impressive roster of guest stars.

 As one of Rachel’s (Jennifer Aniston’s) spoiled sisters, Christina Applegate plays Amy Green in two episodes on Seasons 9 and 10—“The One with Rachel’s Other Sister” and “The One Where Rachel’s Sister Babysits,” respectively.
 Applegate’s character very irresponsibly takes her neice Emma (whom she refers to as Ella) to get her ears pierced without the consent of her parents.
 Though, in her defense, she thought she was doing something nice.
 “Doesn’t it make her nose look smaller!” she exclaims.
 (For the role, Applegate won an Emmy for outstanding guest actress in a comedy.)